-- 10 The Council's treasury advisers, Arlingclose, do not expect the Bank of England to raise the Bank Rate from its current level of 0.25% over the next three years with risks weighted to the downside, i.e., there is a possibility of a drop to close to zero.
-Over the financial year, the Council plans to continue to source any borrowing requirements from other local authorities on a short-term temporary basis.
+Over the financial year, the Council has continued to source its new borrowing requirements from other local authorities on a short-term temporary basis.
 The low market interest rates for temporary debt offer revenue cost savings relative to borrowing on a long-term basis from the PWLB.
-This borrowing strategy assumes that interest rates will continue to remain at historically low levels for the medium term. - 11 However, the Council advised by Arlingclose will continue to monitor long-term rates with a view to fixing a portion of any borrowing requirement if rates available are viewed as favourable. - 12 A budget underspend of £700K with a further potential upside of £50K is forecasted in 2016/17 in respect of Treasury Management activities reflecting: - the Bank of England Base Rate cut to 0.25% in August 2016, whereas the budget had been based on an assumption of official interest rate rises to commence in the third quarter of 2016 and an average Base Rate of 0.6% in 2016/17: - a budget saving arising from the clearance of early debt repayment premia costs: - a budget saving on the Minimum Revenue Provision (MRP) for 2016/17; - Capital Programme slippage has been higher than originally assumed in the interest payable budget, leading to a lower level of overall borrowing than assumed in the 2016/17 budget; and - new borrowing being taken out at short-term fixed rates from other public bodies at very low rates.
+This borrowing strategy assumes that interest rates will continue to remain at historically low levels for the medium term.

+However, the Council advised by Arlingclose will continue to monitor long-term rates with a view to fixing a portion of any borrowing requirement if rates available are viewed as favourable.

+A budget underspend of £0.700M with a further potential upside of £0.050M is forecasted in 2016/17 in respect of Treasury Management activities reflecting:

+- the Bank of England Base Rate cut to 0.25% in August 2016, whereas the budget had been based on an assumption of official interest rate rises to commence in the third quarter of 2016 and an average Base Rate of 0.6% in 2016/17; - a budget saving arising from the clearance of early debt repayment premia costs; - a budget saving on the Minimum Revenue Provision (MRP) for 2016/17; - Capital Programme slippage has been higher than originally assumed in the interest payable budget, leading to a lower level of overall borrowing than assumed in the 2016/17 budget; and - new borrowing being taken out at short-term fixed rates from other public bodies at very low rates.

-SECTION A: DEBT INFORMATION
+SECTION B: INVESTMENT INFORMATION